 Let cool slightly then serve with all your favorite taco salad ingredients like: Iceberg lettuce, bell peppers, black olives, pickled red onions, tortilla strips or nacho cheese Doritos, Roma tomatoes, pico de gallo.

 Top with salsa and sour cream if you’d like and drizzle with the dressing.

 More Ways To Use This Taco Salad Dressing Recipe

 Should you use this on your next taco salad?
 Of course!
 But it is also excellent on any salad recipe, grain bowl or even as a dip.
 You could also try:

-- Spooning it over lettuce cups.
+- Try as a sauce for lettuce cups.
 Fill pieces of butter lettuce or Romaine lettuce with lean ground beef or chicken and top with fresh cilantro, tomatoes, and this citrusy dressing.

 - Use it as a salad dressing for this Panzanella Salad with Cheddar Cheese Cornbread.